 The seed that became Cherry Hill Seminary was planted in the early 1990s by a group of Vermont Pagans.
 Classes were conducted first by mail, and then brought online in 2000.
 The Seminary was granted 501(c)3 tax-exempt status by the Internal Revenue Service in March of 2007.
 Business operations were moved to South Carolina in 2008, and the first master's program was announced in July 2009.
-By January 2022 we will have awarded six Master of Divinity degrees, fifteen Community Ministry Certificates, and numerous former certificates; hundreds have taken one or more courses.
+By January 2024 we have awarded seven Master of Divinity degrees, 29 Community Ministry Certificates, ten Spiritual Direction Certificates, and numerous former certificates; hundreds have taken one or more courses.